- Lottery (1868-1893, 1990-present), Racing (1852-1868, 1971-present), Bingo (1987), Casinos (1991), Truck Stop/Tavern Video Poker (1991)

 There is unusual minimum gambling ages in Louisiana.
 Minimum Louisiana gambling age for Bingo and racing players is 18 years to get into action.
 The state lottery requires players to be at least 21 years old.
 Louisiana casinos and convenience-style video poker also have a minimum gambling age of 21 years.

-Louisiana gambling laws specifically prohibits all forms of internet gambling.
+Louisiana gambling laws specifically prohibit all forms of internet gambling.
 Online gamblers face a fine of up to $500 for participating.
 Louisiana is one of just two states with explicit penalties for players.
 While gambling online is a misdemeanor, site operators of unlicensed poker, casino, and sports betting sites face felonies if convicted of the crime.

 Louisiana casinos are required to be located on bodies of water.
 There are currently 15 Louisiana casino licenses for commercial operations.
 Five casinos in Shreveport.
 Four casinos in Lake Charles.
 There are three casinos in Baton Rouge and New Orleans.